East Asian Mādhyamaka: Early period

-Tang era and Jízàng
+Tang era and Jizang

-An important Sānlùn figure during the Tang dynasty was Fa-lang (507–581).
-He studied widely under various teachers, including the Madhyamaka master Seng-chuan (470–528) and eventually received an imperial decree to reside at Hsing Huang monastery in Ch'ien-k'ang, where he continued to give sermons on the Four Treatises for twenty five years.
+An important Sanlun figure during the Tang dynasty was Falang (507–581).
+He studied widely under various teachers, including the Madhyamaka master Sengchuan (470–528) and eventually received an imperial decree to reside at Hsing Huang monastery in Jiankang, where he continued to give sermons on the Four Treatises for twenty five years.

-The most influential Sānlùn scholar of the Tang was Fa-lang's pupil Jízàng (549–623), a prolific writer who composed commentaries on these three treatises.
+The most influential Sanlun scholar of the Tang was Fa-lang's pupil Jizang (549–623), a prolific writer who composed commentaries on these three treatises.
 One of his most famous works is the Erdi Yi (二諦意), or "Meaning of the Two Truths", referring to the conventional and ultimate truths.
 In one passage of the Erdi Yi, Jizang cites Falang, and argues that the four treatises have the same goal, "to explain the two truths and manifest the doctrine of non-duality".

-Jízàng criticized numerous Chinese Buddhists for their unwarranted metaphysical assumptions.
+Jizang criticized numerous Chinese Buddhists for their unwarranted metaphysical assumptions.
 He ultimately rejects all metaphysical assertions of being and non-being as dogmatic conceptual confusions.
-Thus according to Hsueh-Lu Cheng, for Jízàng:True wisdom (prajña) is the abandonment of all views.
+Thus according to Hsueh-Lu Cheng, for Jizang:True wisdom (prajña) is the abandonment of all views.
 Chi-tsang argues that metaphysical speculation of Being and Nothingness is a disease (ping).
 It is the root of all erroneous or perverted views.
 The cure of the disease lies not so much in developing a new metaphysical theory as in understanding the proper nature and function of human conceptualization and language.
 Chi-tsang, following Nagarjuna, claims that the very language men create and use plays a trick on them and destroys their "eyes of wisdom."
 Enlightened men should discard conceptualization so as to avoid being taken in by this trick.
-Emptiness, for Chi-tsang, is a medicine (yao) for curing the "philosophical disease".Jízàng called his philosophical method "deconstructing what is misleading and revealing what is corrective".
+Emptiness, for Chi-tsang, is a medicine (yao) for curing the "philosophical disease".Jizang called his philosophical method "deconstructing what is misleading and revealing what is corrective".
 He insisted that one must never settle on any particular viewpoint or perspective but constantly reexamine one's formulations to avoid rectification of thought and behavior.

-In addition to popularizing Madhyamaka, Jízàng also wrote commentaries on the Mahāyāna sūtras such as the Lotus Sūtra, the Vimalakīrti Nirdeśa Sūtra and Tathāgatagarbha teachings.
+In addition to popularizing Madhyamaka, Jizang also wrote commentaries on the Mahāyāna sūtras such as the Lotus Sūtra, the Vimalakīrti Nirdeśa Sūtra and Tathāgatagarbha teachings.

 Influence on Chan

-After Jízàng, the school declined considerably, though its texts remained influential for other traditions such as Tiantai and Chan Buddhism.
+After Jizang, the school declined considerably, though its texts remained influential for other traditions such as Tiantai and Chan Buddhism.
 In, Chan (Zen), Nagarjuna is seen as one of the patriarchs of the school and thus its key figures such as Huineng must have been familiar with the four treatises.
 According to Hsueh-li Cheng, "Zen masters such as Niu-t'ou fa-yung (594–657) and Nan-ch'uan P'u-yuan (748–834) were San-Iun Buddhists before they became Zen masters."
-Furthermore, major Sānlùn tenets such as the negation of conceptualization, the rejection of all views, and the twofold truth were adopted by Zen, thus Hsueh-li Cheng concludes that "in many respects Zen appears to be a practical application of Madhyamika thought."
+Furthermore, major Sanlun tenets such as the negation of conceptualization, the rejection of all views, and the twofold truth were adopted by Zen, thus Hsueh-li Cheng concludes that "in many respects Zen appears to be a practical application of Madhyamika thought."